Augusto11CB/Git-Studies/README.md

 Adjust the commit date with
 `$ git commit --amend --no-edit --date "6 Apr 2018"`

+to change the commit date instead of the author date:

+`GIT_COMMITTER_DATE="Wed Feb 16 14:00 2011 +0100" git commit --amend`

 Finish by typing the follow command
 `$ git rebase --continue`